ITMGroup-Desarrollo/roatan-web/src/ports/en/coffee-factory.md

 subtitle: "Non reprehenderit ad deserunt."
 slug: "coffee-factory"
 date: "2024-05-01"
-excerpt: "The best way to fuel up is with a delicious cafecito!
+excerpt: 'The best way to fuel up is with a delicious cafecito!
 Hot or cold, you choose!
-Enjoy it for the day or have it before you go, we promise you'll come back for more."
+Enjoy it for the day or have it before you go, we promise you'll come back&nbspfor&nbspmore.'
 description: "Esta es la primera publicación de mi nuevo blog de Astro."
 author: "Alumno de Astro"
 icon: "/img/port-experience/icons/iconcoffee.png"